-It seems like a lifetime ago that we last managed to get away in the motorhome when in reality it’s only been a couple of months.
-We decided that we would leave the camp grounds to the holidaymakers during the height of summer and then I was called in early January for what I thought would be a small surgical procedure to obtain a biopsy only to banned from driving for 4 weeks to give the wounds time to heal.
+It seems like a lifetime ago that we last managed to get away in the motorhome when in reality, it’s only been a couple of months.
+We decided that we would leave the campgrounds to the holidaymakers during the height of summer.
+Then I was called in early January for what I thought would be a small surgical procedure to obtain a biopsy only to banned from driving for 4 weeks to give the wounds time to heal.
 You can read the story of this in my previous post.

 We decided to make the first stop at Wenderholm one of the many parks that are part of the Auckland Regional park network.
 We had visited here last year but not stayed in fact this would be our first night in the motorhome in one of the Auckland regional parks.
 There are two areas set aside for camping with the main carpark suitable for CSC vehicles @$16 for the night, it is however limited to a one night stay.
 The second area is the official campground it’s set back inside the park (more about this later)

-A lot of the camping areas at the regional parks are limited to motorhomes under 7 or 8 metres in length, thankfully there are no restrictions at Wenderholm although the number of places you could fit with a motorhome larger than 8 metres is very limited and on the weekend it could be almost impossible to find somewhere until the carpark starts to empty out at the end of the day.
+A lot of the camping areas at the regional parks are limited to motorhomes under 7 or 8 metres in length, thankfully there are no restrictions at Wenderholm.
+However, the number of places you could fit with a motorhome larger than 8 metres is minimal, and on the weekend it could be almost impossible to find somewhere until the carpark starts to empty out at the end of the day.
 For us though a Monday brought an almost empty car park and our choice of spaces.

-Wenderholm was the first regional park to be opened back in the 1960’s as part of some terrific forward thinking on behalf of the then Council.
-It’s a beautiful beach that offers safe swimming where you can walk into the water without it getting to deep for a decent way.
+Wenderholm was the first regional park to be opened back in the 1960s as part of some terrific forward-thinking on behalf of the then Council.
+It’s a beautiful beach that offers safe swimming where you can walk into the water without it getting too deep for a decent way.
 It was impossible to resist the first swim of 2019 with the water just a perfect temp.

 I have lost so much fitness during the past few weeks, probably not helped by a partially collapsed lung during the procedure so knowing that I needed to do something about getting fit again when Sarah suggested a walk I found myself in agreement.
-There are a number of walks around the park with maps available at the kiosk showing the various routes.
+There are several walks around the park with maps available at the kiosk showing the various routes.

-There never seems to be hill walk anywhere in the country without endless flights of stairs to be climbed and whilst this is probably easier than trying to walk up a steep muddy track I can really feel it in my knees with each step.
+There never seems to be hill walk anywhere in the country without endless flights of stairs to be climbed, and while this is probably easier than trying to walk up a steep muddy track, I can really feel it in my knees with each step.
 Having said that it probably would haven’t been nearly so hard if I hadn’t been so unfit.
 Much huffing and puffing with numerous stops for a breather.
-Sarah suggested taking a photo of me but I declined not wanting the hot sweaty mess on display in the blog.
-Anyway we made it to the top.
+Sarah suggested taking a photo of me, but I declined not wanting the hot, sweaty mess on display in the blog.
+Anyway, we made it to the top.

-At the top of the hill we had two choices follow the path along the ridge and then head back to the camp or continue to follow the perimeter track downwards to Kororu Bay located on the estuary opposite Wairewa.
-The track heads downhill steeply making us very glad that we walked up the way we did although rather nervous about the return journey.
+At the top of the hill, we had two choices follow the path along the ridge and then head back to the camp or continue to follow the perimeter track downwards to Kororu Bay located on the estuary opposite Wairewa.
+The trail leads downhill steeply making us very glad that we walked up the way we did although somewhat nervous about the return journey.

-Returning to the motorhome we had timed it perfectly for a swim with high tide almost upon us.
-As I mentioned earlier this is a very safe beach for swimming but on this day there was a decent swell rolling into the beach which had we had boggie boards would have created a great deal of fun.
+Returning to the motorhome, we had timed it perfectly for a swim with high tide almost upon us.
+As I mentioned earlier this is a very safe beach for swimming, but on this day there was a decent swell rolling into the shore which had we had boogie boards would have created a great deal of fun.

 We decided that we were enjoying our stay so much that we would spend another night here.
-Sadly there is a limit of one night at the carpark for CSC vehicles and this would mean moving down to the Schischka Campground which is about 1.5 kms from the beach and closer to the road.
-It is however a beautiful spot set amongst some nice plantings of native bush with almost nobody here allowing us to grab a spot sheltered from the wind but still with views if the estuary.
-At $15 per adult per night it’s not cheap to stay here although you can buy a yearly pass for $138 which if it wasn’t for the 8 metre limit at a lot of the camps (ours is 8.7 long) we probably would.
+Sadly there is a limit of one night at the carpark for CSC vehicles, and this would mean moving down to the Schischka Campground which is about 1.5 km from the beach and closer to the road.
+It is, however, a beautiful spot set amongst some lovely plantings of native bush with almost nobody here allowing us to grab a place sheltered from the wind but still with views of the estuary.
+At $15 per adult per night, it’s not cheap to stay here although you can buy a yearly pass for $138 which if it wasn’t for the 8-metre limit at a lot of the camps (ours is 8.7 long) we probably would.

-All this walking meant another trip to the beach so back out with the bikes for a quick ride there, then into the sea for a nice splash down.
-Then a very pleasant ride back to the motorhome.
-As we rode to and from the beach past the mangroves there was a lot of disturbance in the water from what we assumed were mullet although I could be corrected on this.
-Mostly rather small but some of them would make quite decent bait fish if we had a net.
+All this walking meant another trip to the beach.
+So back out with the bikes for a quick ride there, then into the sea for a nice splashdown.
+Then an enjoyable ride back to the motorhome.
+As we rode to and from the beach past the mangroves, there was a lot of disturbance in the water from what we assumed were mullet although I could be corrected on this.
+Mostly rather small but some of them would make quite decent baitfish if we had a net.

-It’s funny how often we have driven huge distances to get somewhere and then right on our doorstep so to speak is a place that we have both enjoyed so much that we have decided to stay a third night.
+It’s funny how often we have driven considerable distances to get somewhere and then right on our doorstep so to speak is a place that we have both enjoyed so much that we have decided to stay a third night.
 It’s here that I understand the frustrations of people using the council booking system.
-You cannot extend your stay online you have to call the council and the people you speak to on the other end of the phone at the council cannot extend your stay either this needs to be done by someone from park services.
-So what should be a very simple matter of a couple of minutes on the website has turned into an hour waiting for a call back to approve our stay.
-It’s not as though the camp is full there is space everywhere!
+You cannot extend your stay online you have to call the Council, and the people you speak to on the other end of the phone at the Council cannot extend your stay either this needs to be done by someone from park services.
+So what should be a straightforward matter of a couple of minutes on the website has turned into an hour waiting for a call back to approve our stay.
+It’s not as though the camp is full, there is space everywhere!

-One other commentary on the campsite is that despite having flushing toilets there are no showers which at $15 per person (more than a DOC camp) which I find surprising and think that I would rather see long drop toilets and cold water showers than the flush toilets.
-I am sure people staying here that are walking the the Te Aroaha Trail would love to be able to have a shower.
+One other commentary on the campsite is that despite having flushing toilets, there are no showers which at $15 per person (more than a DOC camp) which I find surprising and think that I would rather see long drop toilets and cold water showers than the flush toilets.
+I am sure people staying here that are walking the Te Aroha Trail would love to be able to have a shower.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.